William A. Stone: Appointments

 In 1872, he was appointed as a clerk for the Pennsylvania State House of Representatives.
 Two years later, he ran for his first political office, becoming district attorney of Tioga County.
 In 1876, he was appointed district attorney for the U.S. District Court for the Western District of Pennsylvania by President Rutherford B. Hayes.
 He held that post until 1886 when he violated President Chester A. Arthur's edict for political office-holders not to campaign for political candidates.
 Stone campaigned for James A. Beaver, and his removal only increased his popularity.

 Congress and Pennsylvania Governorship

 Stone served four terms in the United States House of Representatives before running for governor in 1898.
 During his term in office, Pennsylvania's state debt was eliminated, and a new capitol building was commissioned.
 After serving as governor, Stone joined his son in private law practice in Pittsburgh, Pennsylvania.
 He also served briefly as prothonotary for the Pennsylvania Supreme Court in 1915.
+He died on March 1 1920 at 73 years old.